WHAT DO YOU PROVIDE?

 Pristine creeks and rivers, as well as some high mountain lakes provide an excellent opportunity for trout fishing.
 Rainbow, Brown, Cutthroat & Brook trout plus Artic Grayling all inhabit the Sun River drainages.
 Average size caught is 14 inches.
 You can learn fly-fishing techniques at the ranch on our private trout ponds before venturing out on the river or use spin casting equipment.
 There are several experienced guides to show you the ropes.

 Fishing Licenses: If you plan on fishing, you will need to purchase a fishing license from the Montana Fish, Wildlife and Parks.
-A license for two consecutive days of fishing is $15, or ten consecutive days is $43.50 and a $10 Conservation License is also mandatory.
-The Season License with the Conservation License included is $60.
 You may obtain fishing licenses online from the Montana Fish, Wildlife and Parks.

 WHERE IS THE TRAILHEAD?

 We are very fortunate that our Ranch is located near the trail head, so we do not have to truck horses, or put you up in a motel.
 Guests arrive at the Ranch in the late afternoon on the day before your trip in time for dinner.
 After dinner, we fit you to your horse and saddle, and have a horsemanship/safety session.
 You will stay in lodge rooms, and after a hearty breakfast, you adventure will begin!
 On the last day of your trip, you will arrive at the Ranch in the mid afternoon (that shower feels so good), have dinner, (tell stories) and depart after breakfast the next day.